Wind and solar energy park

 The AC output from the inverter panels will be delivered to an adjacent 1MW solar step-up pad-mounted transformer.
 Stepped-up power will be transported to the collector substation via five 34.5kV underground cable circuits.

-The projects share amenities such as the collector sub-station, operations and maintenance building, temporary storage and staging areas, as well as overhead / underground collector lines.
+The projects share amenities, including the collector sub-station, operations and maintenance building, temporary storage and staging areas, and overhead/underground collector lines.

 Stantec Consulting acted as the lead consultant for preparing the Renewable Energy Approval application for GREP

-Canadian Solar Solutions, a subsidiary of Canadian Solar, is the engineering, procurement, and construction contractor.
-In November 2013, Canadian Solar placed an $80m contract with ABB and Bondfield Construction for the supply or for the solar projectf 100MW turnkey PV solar project.
+Canadian Solar Solutions, a subsidiary of Canadian Solar, is the engineering, procurement and construction contractor.
+In November 2013, Canadian Solar placed an $80m contract with ABB and Bondfield Construction for the supply or for the solar project 100MW turnkey PV solar project.